-In order to be eligible for graduation from any of the degree programs offered by the Faculty of Agriculture, Forestry, and Home Economics, students must present Satisfactory Academic Standing (see (12) below) and obtain a grade point average of at least 5.0 on their last ★60 normally taken during the third and fourth years while registered in the Faculty.
+In order to be eligible for graduation from any of the degree programs offered by the Faculty of Agriculture, Forestry, and Home Economics, students must present Satisfactory Academic Standing (see (12) below) and obtain a grade point average of at least 5.0 on their last \star 60 normally taken during the third and fourth years.

-In cases where more than $\pm 60$ were taken in the last two years, the grades from all courses taken in the last year will be used in this calculation.
-The remaining courses necessary to make up the $\pm 60$ requirement will be selected from the previous term or terms and the average of all courses taken in the previous term (or terms) will be used in calculating the graduation GPA.
+In cases where more than ± 60 were taken in the last two years, the grades from all courses taken in the last year will be used in this calculation.
+The remaining courses necessary to make up the ± 60 requirement will be selected from the previous term or terms and the weighted average of all courses taken in the previous term (or terms) will be used in calculating the graduation GPA.

-In cases where fewer than $\star$ 60 were taken in the last two years, the grades from all courses taken in the last two years will be used in this calculation, and additional units of course weight from the previous term or terms will be used as necessary to make up the $\star$ 60 requirement.
-The units of course weight used from the previous term or terms will be computed with the average of all courses taken in that term.
+In cases where fewer than $\star 60$ were taken in the last two years, the grades from all courses taken in the last two years will be used in this calculation, and additional units of course weight from the previous term or terms (whether it was completed at this university or at another institution) will be used as necessary to make up the $\star 60$ requirement.
+The units of course weight used from the previous term or terms will be computed as a weighted average of all courses taken in that term.